The Ultimate KPI Guide (2026)

 Some popular metrics for Software-as-a-Service (SaaS) companies are Monthly Recurring Revenue (MRR) and Churn Rate, however, these metrics may, for example, not be important metrics for an eCommerce company.

-Current value & Target value
+Current value (Progress) & Target value

 The current value and target value require little explanation.